Hinton, Iowa

 Hinton is a city in Plymouth County, Iowa, United States.
 The population was 935 at the time of the 2020 census.

 History

 A post office called Hinton has been in operation since 1870.
 The city was named by a settler from Hinton, West Virginia.
+The current mayor, Kelly Kreber, is the second longest serving mayor in the towns history.

 Geography

 According to the United States Census Bureau, the city has a total area of 0.69 sqmi, all land.